analogdevicesinc/ai8x-synthesis/README.md

 #### Shared (Multi-User) and Remote Systems

 On a shared (multi-user) system that has previously been set up, only local installation is needed.
-CUDA and any `apt-get` or `brew` tasks are not necessary.
+CUDA and any `apt-get` or `brew` tasks are not necessary, with the exception of the CUDA [Environment Setup](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#environment-setup).

 The `screen` command (or alternatively, the more powerful `tmux`) can be used inside a remote terminal to disconnect a session from the controlling terminal, so that a long running training session doesn’t abort due to network issues, or local power saving.
 In addition, screen can log all console output to a text file.